How's Your Credit?

-Raise your FICO score to buy a home in San Jose with Morgan Real Estate & Financial, Inc. as your REALTOR - 4083208080
+Raise your FICO score to buy a home in San Jose with Morgan Real Estate & Financial, Inc. as your agent - 4083208080

-The road to home ownership doesn't start with getting pre-approved for a loan or with choosing a real estate agent.
-In reality, the home buying process begins and ends with your finances.
-To realize your goal of owning a home, you must consider your FICO score along with the type of lender for which you'll qualify in San Jose, California.
+Choosing a lender isn't the first step in becoming a homeowner.
+In reality, the home buying process starts with your finances.
+To propel your dreams of homeownership forward, you must consider your FICO score along with the type of lender for which you'll qualify in San Jose.

 • Credit Inquiries — How many times has your credit history been accessed by someone other than you?

-Lenders want to ensure that giving you a loan is a safe move.
-Your credit score gives lenders a view of what type of borrower you'd be solely because of your credit history.
+Lenders want to make sure that allowing you a loan is a safe move.
+Your credit score gives lenders an insight into what type of borrower you'll be based solely on your credit history.
 Because of the shift in the economy, most home buyers should have scores in the range of 700 or higher to get an acceptable interest rate.
-You can qualify for a loan with a lower score, but the interest paid in the long run could be more than double that of someone having a stronger credit score.
+If your score is less than that, you can still qualify for a loan, but the interest paid over the life of the loan could be more than double the amount of an individual with a near perfect FICO score.

-We're used to working with all tiers of credit history.
+Getting your credit in order is the first step in buying a home.
 Call us at 4083208080 and we can help you get on the right track to the home of your dreams.

-There are strategies to improve your score.
+There are strategies to increase your score.
 Improving your FICO score takes time.
-It can be difficult to make a significant stride change in your FICO score with quick fixes, but your score can improve in a year or two by keeping tabs your credit report and by using your credit wisely.
-The best way to do this is to know your FICO score.
+It can be rare to make a large-scale change in your credit score with small changes, but your score can improve in a few years by monitoring your credit report and by wisely using credit.
+The most important thing is to know your FICO score.
 Here are some methods to improve your credit score:

-Raise your FICO score to buy a house in San Jose with Morgan Real Estate & Financial, Inc. as your real estate professional - 4083208080
+Raise your FICO score to buy a house in San Jose with Morgan Real Estate & Financial, Inc. as your REALTOR - 4083208080

-• Stay on top of payments.
-Late payments hurt your credit score.
-It's one of the reasons people who have recently experienced job loss see the biggest hit in their credit score.
-Yes, it takes longer to build up your credit this way, but it's the most reliable way to prove that you're responsible enough to make payments to a lender.
+• Keep up with payments.
+Your FICO score plummets with each account that goes to collections.
+It's where people who have recently been unemployed see the biggest hit in their credit score.
+Yes, it takes longer to rebuild your credit with payment history, but it's the most reliable way to show that you're responsible enough to make payments to a lender.

-• Correct your credit report.
-If you discover mistakes on your credit report, contact the bureau asking that the item be removed.
+• Ensure that your credit history is correct.
+If you discover incorrect items on your credit report, contact the bureau requesting that the item be removed.
 If you have a common name or the same name as a family member, you'll want to give extra care to make sure the activity reported is correct.

 • Spread your debt around.
 At first, this doesn't sound like a good idea.
-But, you steer clear of having one card that is maxed out and have your remaining cards at a zero balance.
-It's better to have each of your cards at a lower balance than to have the majority of your debt transferred to one card.
+But, you don't want to have one card that is at the limit and have the rest of your cards at a zero balance.
+It's better to have each of your cards at about 30% of their credit limit than to have the most of your debt taking up the balance one card.

-Knowing the ways you can improve your FICO score, you can move toward becoming a homeowner.
-Remember that when it's time to apply for a loan to purchase a home, you'll want to keep your applications within a two-week window to avoid a negative mark on your credit score.
-With the help of Morgan Real Estate & Financial, Inc., the loan application process is sure to go more smoothly so you, too, can become a homeowner.
+Knowing the methods you can use to raise your FICO score, you can move toward becoming a homeowner.
+Remember that when you're ready to apply for a loan to purchase a house, you'll want to keep your applications within a two-week window to avoid damaging your credit score.
+With the help of Morgan Real Estate & Financial, Inc., shopping for a mortgage is sure to go more smoothly so you, too, can achieve home ownership.

 Looking to Buy?